Pacific spiny lumpsucker: Description

 Pacific spiny lumpsuckers are a globular-shaped fish that typically measures 1 to 3 in in length, though the most common size is 1 in.
 It has a maximum known length of around 5 to 7 in.

 They have a wide mouth with large lips, and protruding eyes.
 The fish also has a squared dorsal fin, rounded caudal fin, and thin, transparent pectoral fins.

 The lumpsucker's pelvic fins have evolved into a large, fringed suction cup, allowing it to attach to surfaces like rocks or kelp.
 This sucker also compensates the fish for its lack of gas bladder.
 Because of their large, rounded shape with small fins, Pacific spiny lumpsuckers are ineffective swimmers and are most commonly found attached to solid objects.

 They do not have scales.
 Instead, the body of the fish is covered in cone-shaped plates, called tubercles.
 Females have more tubercles than males.

 The Pacific spiny lumpsucker is seen in many colors, including brown and green, often with yellow or orange highlights.
 Females are dull green in color, while males are dull orange to reddish brown.

 Behavior

 Pacific spiny lumpsuckers are often found alone in nature.
 When disturbed, they swim about aimlessly, hindered by their inefficient swimming.
 Instead, the fish relies on effective camouflage to avoid detection from predators.
+To prevent itself from being carried off by sea currents while sleeping, the Pacific spiny lumpsucker tends to use its suction-cup-like mouth to cling to nearby lumps of rock on the seafloor before losing consciousness, hence its name.

 They are considered harmless to humans.
 In fact, they are known to eat out of the hands of divers.